Parents & Families

 A few tips for family members:

 1. Engage your student in a conversation about living on and off-campus early on in their undergraduate experience.
-They are likely to start hearing about off-campus almost immediately after starting their 1st year, and it is important that you have had some conversation about shared expectations before they call you with an off-campus lease in hand. ***Our University philosophy (which is supported by educational research) is that undergraduate students are best served and supported in their academic pursuits by living on-campus for their 1st two years***
+They are likely to start hearing about off-campus almost immediately after starting their first year, and it is important that you have had some conversation about shared expectations before they call you with an off-campus lease in hand.
+Our University philosophy (which is supported by educational research) is that undergraduate students are best served and supported in their academic pursuits by living on-campus for their first two years.

 A note about “early” lease signing

-There has been a lot of discussion lately, at campuses across the US including here at Carolina, about how soon students get information and start to feel pressure to sign off-campus leases.
-While there is certainly a marketing element to the pressure students feel to sign leases early, a significant factor is the student-driven expectation that "you need to sign now".
+While there is certainly a marketing element to the pressure students feel to sign leases early, a significant factor is the student-driven expectation that “you need to sign now.”
 In addition to our philosophical belief that most students benefit from at least two years of living on-campus, we share family concerns about students signing leases to live with other students that they barely know and signing leases before a fully informed discussion has happened about all of the factors mentioned above which influence a decision to live off-campus.
-Our advice is simple...take a pro-active position, be part of the conversation, encourage thorough information gathering, and set shared expectations with your student about the decision making process.
+Our advice is simple: Take a proactive position, be part of the conversation, encourage thorough information gathering, and set shared expectations with your student about the decision-making process.

 A note about the benefits of living on campus

 • It is affordable.
-When you compare a nine-month on-campus housing contract, which includes all utilities and use of fitness facilities and other amenities, to the average range of costs associated with a 12-month off-campus living situation, UNC-CH's residence hall options are often the same rate or less expensive.
+When you compare a nine-month, on-campus housing contract, which includes all utilities and use of fitness facilities and other amenities, to the average range of costs associated with a 12-month off-campus living situation, UNC-Chapel Hill’s residence hall options are often the same rate or less expensive.

 • It is convenient.
 From laundry services and dining options to fitness facilities and proximity to classes and co-curricular activities, living on campus makes busy college life simpler for students at a time when they are just learning to live more independently away from home

 • It is secure.
-There is a Resident Advisor "on duty" every night.
-UNC Police officers patrol campus and respond to calls 24 hrs a day.
-All residence halls require a Flexpass to gain entry 24 hrs a day.
+There is a resident advisor on duty every night.
+UNC Police officers patrol campus and respond to calls 24 hours a day.
+All residence halls require a Flexpass to gain entry 24 hours a day.
 Alert Carolina monitors and responds to any major emergency, safety or health threat on campus.